LambdaTest/documentation/docs/kane-ai-guided-walkthrough.md

 ### Code

 The code page within the test manager provides a comprehensive view of the code used to execute a specific test case.
-This page typically includes the language and the framwework used to create the test case code.
+This page typically includes the language and the framework used to create the test case code.

 - **Generate New Code:** If you want to generate another codebase in different language or framework for the same test case.
 - **HyperExecute:** This button will trigger your steps to the HyperExecute.